Adopted: June 2017

 Download 710.2.2AR - School Meals and Unpaid Meal Charges

-The purpose of this regulation is to establish consistent district practices for the provision of meals to students who have insufficient funds in their school meal accounts and the collection of unpaid meal debt.
+1. Purpose - The purpose of this regulation is to establish consistent district practices for the provision of meals to students, to address circumstances in which students have insufficient funds in their school meal accounts and to describe school district practices regarding the collection of unpaid school meal account debt.

 2. General Statement of Policy

-2.1 District 196’s goal is to provide nutritious meals to students in a respectful manner to promote healthy eating habits and enhance learning as well as maintain the financial integrity of the National School Breakfast and Lunch program and eliminate stigmatization of children who are unable to pay meal charges.
+2.1 District 196’s goal is to provide nutritious meals to students in a respectful manner to promote healthy eating habits and enhance learning as well as maintain the financial integrity of the school nutrition program and eliminate stigmatization of children who are unable to pay for a la carte items or second meals.

-2.3 Households may apply for educational benefits which, when approved, provides meals at no charge.
+2.3 Households may apply for educational benefits which, when approved, provides families with access to certain reduced price or free educational benefits.
 Applications can be completed anytime during the school year.
 The online application and instructions for how to apply are available on the District 196 website year-round.
-The educational benefits application is also available by request from the District 196 Food and Nutrition Services Department.
+The educational benefits application is also available by request from the District 196 Nutrition Services Department.
 District 196 distributes detailed instructions on how to apply online during the summer.
 If a household does not qualify for educational benefits, it may reapply anytime during the school year if it experiences a decrease in household income, an increase in the size of the household, experiences unemployment, has a newly placed foster child or is approved for the Supplemental Nutrition Assistance Program (“SNAP,” formerly Food Stamps), the Minnesota Family Investment Program (“MFIP”) or Food Distribution Program on Indian Reservations (“FDPIR”) benefits.

 2.4 A summary of this regulation will be given to the households of enrolled students on an annual basis.